Lydiacwall/HappyHabits/README.md

    3. data -> it has the declarations of the functions that the presentation uses to send/receive data to/from the server and the formations the data is being send/receive
 4) feuature _authentication -> similiar with the stucture of feauture_slepp

+## Back-end code
+Inside the API-Server > Happy Habits App you can see the main project of the server The code is divided in the following folders:
+1. Configurations -> Used components for data manipulation, convertion etc
+2. Controllers -> Main endpoints of the app
+3. Forms -> Data format sended/received from/to the server
+4. Hubs -> The main hub for the chat feature
+5. Mode -> The model classes represented in the mongo db
+6. PdfConverters -> Pdf converter classes dependending on the of habit
+7. Properties -> Main elements for project initialization
+8. Repositories -> Main repositories for executing CRUD instructions on the db
+9. Services -> Main services for interaction between controller and repository
+10. Program.cs -> main initialization class